 Other NuFace Devices

-NuFace currently offers four types of microcurrent devices: NuFace Trinity, NuFace Mini, NuFace Fix, and NuBody.
+NuFace currently offers five types of microcurrent devices: NuFace Trinity, NuFace Trinity Pro, NuFace Mini, NuFace Fix, and NuBody.

 NuFace Fix is a miniature line-smoothing device that uses gentle microcurrent energy to target fine lines around eyes and lips.
 It comes with Fix Serum, which instantly makes skin firm and smooth due to its potent ionic formula.
 In a way, NuFace Fix is comparable to Trinity Elle attachment due to its functionality.
 So if you are considering purchasing Trinity microcurrent device with the attachments, you won’t need NuFace Fix.
 However, NuFace Fix can be a great addition to NuFace Mini or as stand alone device.